ATAS (Amazing Task and Assignment System) Developer Guide

 Test Case 6:

-assignment n/editing assignment as event one m/cs2113 d/01/05/20 1202 c/No comments
+edit 2assignment n/editing assignment as event one m/cs2113 d/01/05/20 1202 c/No comments

 Expected Output: An error message indicating that newly edited task should have the same task type as task selected to be edited.